 The black widow spider's (0) is not without foundation.
-However, an element of 0.
-NOTORIOUS exaggeration has led to certain (17) regarding its evil nature.
+However, an element 0.
+NOTORIOUS of exaggeration has led to certain (17) regarding its evil nature.
 17. CONCEPT 18.
-COMPARE Firstly, while it is indeed one of the most venomous species of spider, its venom being 15 19.
-FATAL times stronger than that of the prairie rattlesnake, its bite injects such a small amount of 20.
-SOLITUDE venom in (18) that it is unlikely to kill humans.
+COMPARE Firstly, while it is indeed one of the most venomous species of spider, its venom 19.
+FATAL being 15 times stronger than that of the prairie rattlesnake, its bite injects such a small amount of venom in (18) that it is unlikely to kill humans.
 In fact (19) are rare.
-21. OCCUR 22.
-PLEASE Black widows bite only if they are touched or their web is threatened, and only the adult 23.
-ESTIMATE female is poisonous.
-The female is (20) by nature, and has been known to kill and 24.
-CAUTION eat the male after mating.
-Such (21) are rare, but they explain how the spider got its name - and its reputation. name - and its reputation.
-Nevertheless, the (22) effects of this spider's bite should not be (23) , and if you live in a certain climate and have a fireplace in your home, it is advisable to take (24) Black widow spiders often inhabit wood piles, so you should wear gloves when handling firewood.
+22. PLEASE 23.
+ESTIMATE Black widows bite only if they are touched or their web is threatened, and only the 24.
+CAUTION adult female is poisonous.
+The female is (20) by nature, and has been known to kill and eat the male after mating.
+Such (21) are rare, but they explain how the spider got its name - and its reputation.
+Nevertheless, the (22) effects of this spider's bite should not be (23), and if you live in a certain climate and have a fireplace in your home, it is advisable to take (24) Black widow spiders often inhabit wood piles, so you should wear gloves when handling firewood.